Research-Based

 Hormones

 Finally, colostrum also contains hormones such as prolactin, insulin-like growth factor-1 (IGF-1), oxytocin, and cortisone.
-These hormones are essential for regulating numerous physiological processes and ensuring the proper functioning of the body’s internal systems.
+These hormones are essential for regulating numerous physiological processes and ensuring proper functioning of the body’s internal systems.

-For instance, prolactin stimulates milk production in lactating females, IGF-1 promotes bone and tissue development, oxytocin plays a role in social bonding and maternal behaviors, and cortisone modulates the immune response and stress levels.
+For instance, prolactin stimulates milk production in lactating females, IGF-1 promotes bone and tissue development, oxytocin plays a role in social bonding and maternal behaviors, and cortisone modulates immune response and stress levels.

 Why Do People Take Colostrum Supplements?